Sickness behavior: History

 Sick animals have long been recognized by farmers as having different behavior.
-Initially it was thought that this was due to physical weakness that resulted from diverting energy to the body processes needed to fight infection.
-However, in the 1960s, it was shown that animals produced a blood-carried factor X that acted upon the brain to cause sickness behavior.
-In 1987, Benjamin L. Hart brought together a variety of research findings that argued for them being survival adaptations that if prevented would disadvantage an animal's ability to fight infection.
+Initially, it was thought that this was due to physical weakness that resulted from diverting energy to the body processes needed to fight infection.
+However, in the 1960s, it was shown that animals produced a blood-borne factor X that acted on the brain to induce sickness behavior.
+In 1987, Benjamin L. Hart brought together a variety of research findings that argued for them being survival adaptations that, if prevented, would disadvantage an animal's ability to fight infection.
 In the 1980s, the blood-borne factor was shown to be proinflammatory cytokines produced by activated leukocytes in the immune system in response to lipopolysaccharides (a cell wall component of Gram-negative bacteria).
-These cytokines acted by various humoral and nerve routes upon the hypothalamus and other areas of the brain.
+These cytokines act by various humoral and nerve routes upon the hypothalamus and other areas of the brain.
 Further research showed that the brain can also learn to control the various components of sickness behavior independently of immune activation.

 In 2015, Shakhar and Shakhar suggested instead that sickness behavior developed primarily because it protected the kin of infected animals from transmissible diseases.
-According to this theory, termed the Eyam hypothesis, after the English Parish of Eyam, sickness behavior protects the social group of infected individuals by limiting their direct contacts, preventing them from contaminating the environment, and broadcasting their health status.
+According to this theory, termed the Eyam hypothesis, after the English parish of Eyam, sickness behavior protects the social group of infected individuals by limiting their direct contacts, preventing them from contaminating the environment, and broadcasting their health status.
 Kin selection would help promote such behaviors through evolution.
 In a highly prosocial species like humans, however, sickness behavior may act as a signal to motivate others to help and care for the sick individual.

 Advantages

 General advantage

-Sickness behavior in its different aspects causes an animal to limit its movement; the metabolic energy not expended in activity is diverted to the fever responses, which involves raising body temperature.
+Sickness behavior, in its different aspects, causes an animal to limit its movement; the metabolic energy not expended in activity is diverted to fever responses, which involve raising body temperature.
 This also limits an animal's exposure to predators while it is cognitively and physically impaired.